GuanzhaoLiWisc/SolidStateBattery/README.md

-# Ionic conductivity prediction of composite solid electrolyte based on Convolutional Neural Network
+# Ionic Conductivity Prediction of Composite Solid Electrolyte Based on Convolutional Neural Network

 This repo contains code base of 3D Convolutional Neural Network for the microstructure-property prediction of composite solid electrolyte